eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 proves that the Wallet Unit is authentic and is provided by a trusted Wallet Provider.
 For more details see [Topic 9](./annexes/annex-2/annex-2-high-level-requirements.md#a239-topic-9---wallet-unit-attestation).

-###### 6.6.2.3.2 Optionally, validates the properties of the WSCD
+###### 6.6.2.3.2 Optionally, validates the properties of the WSCA/WSCD

 The WUA describes the certifications and the other relevant properties of the WSCD, i.e., the secure cryptographic device included in the Wallet Unit to store and manage cryptographic keys.
-The security level of the WSCD is a key determinant for the overall Level of Assurance (LoA) of the Wallet Unit.
-For obtaining a PID, the Wallet Unit and the WSCD will comply with the requirements for LoA High.
+The security level of the WSCA/WSCD is a key determinant for the overall Level of Assurance (LoA) of the Wallet Unit.
+For obtaining a PID, the Wallet Unit and the WSCA/WSCD will comply with the requirements for LoA High.
 For other attestations, LoA High or Substantial will be needed, depending on the requirements of the Attestation Provider.

 ###### 6.6.2.3.3 Verifies that the PID key or the attestation key is protected by the WSCD

-Knowing the properties of the WSCD is not very useful if the PID Provider or Attestation Provider cannot be sure that the private key for their new PID or attestation is indeed protected by that WSCD.
-[Topic 9](./annexes/annex-2/annex-2-high-level-requirements.md#a239-topic-9---wallet-unit-attestation) describes how the PID Provider or Attestation Provider may be able to obtain a proof that the WSCD described in the WUA protects both the WUA private key and the private key of the new PID or attestation.
+Knowing the properties of the WSCA/WSCD is not very useful if the PID Provider or Attestation Provider cannot be sure that the private key for their new PID or attestation is indeed protected by that WSCA/WSCD.
+[Topic 18](./annexes/annex-2/annex-2-high-level-requirements.md#a2318-topic-18---combined-presentations-of-attributes) describes how the PID Provider or Attestation Provider may be able to obtain a proof that the WSCA/WSCD described in the WUA protects both the WUA private key and the private key of the new PID or attestation.

 ##### 6.6.2.4 PID Provider or Attestation Provider verifies that WUA is not revoked